 Raise the wire guide in the oil cup (6, Fig. 1) on the top of the arm and, after passing the thread under the wire guide, press it back into position.
-Then pass the thread over the pin near the ten sion discs in front of the arm (see Fig. 5), from right to left under and between the tension discs, up into the wire eyelet on top of the arm of the machine, and from front to back through the hole in the end of the take up lever (5, Fig. 1).
-Draw about 10 inches of thread and insert the end into the slit in the end of the threading wire supplied with the machine ; pass it from the back of the lever (5, Fig. 1) down through the hole in the centre of the needle bar, and from left to right through the eye of the needle, leaving an end of thread 3 or 4 inches long with which to commence sewing.
+Then. pass the thread over the pin near the tension discs in front of the arm (see Fig. 5), from right to left under and between the tension discs, up into the wire evelet on top of the arm of the machine, and from front to back through the hole in the end of the take-up lever (5, Fig. 1).
+Draw about 10 inches of thread and insert the end into the slit in the end of the threading wire supplied with the machine; pass it from the back of the lever (5, Fig. 1) down through the hole in the centre of the needle bar, and from left to right through the eye of the needle, leaving an end of thread 3 or 4 inches long with which to commence sewing.

-To Remove the Bobbin
+To Remove the Bobbin.

 Raise the needle bar to its highest point and lift the feeding foot (1, Fig. 1) by means of the lifter (3, Fig. 1).
-Press down the lever (C, Fig. 3) and swing the needle plate round.
-Turn the balance wheel until the point of the shuttle is nearest you, then lift out the shuttle with the thumb and fore finger; turn it over and the bobbin will dropout.
+Press down the lever (C, Fig. 11) and swing the needle plate round, as shown in Fig. 11.
+Turn the balance wheel until the point of the shuttle is nearest you, then lift out the shuttle with the thumb and fore-finger; turn it over and the bobbin will drop out.

-Balance Wheel Stop Motion (See Fig. 6)
+Balance Wheel Stop Motion

 This device allows the balance wheel to run free so that bobbins may be wound by hand without operating the stitching mechanism.
-To loosen the wheel draw out the plunger (Λ) and turn its knurled head slightly to the left or right.
+To loosen the wheel, draw out the plunger (A) and turn its knurled head slightly to the left or right.
 The wheel will then turn in either direction without operating the machine.
 When it is desired to operate the machine, turn the plunger head slightly and at the same time turn the wheel slowly to allow the plunger to engage in the hole in the inner disc.
-To Wind the Bobbin pass the end of thread into the hole in the centre of the bobbin.
-Then press the bobbin, as far as it will go, on to the bobbin winder spindle, as shown in Fig. 7, taking care that the slot in the side of the bobbin is to the inside.